Theodore Roosevelt (1858 – 1919)

-After the 1896 Presidential election, Republican president William McKinley appointed Roosevelt to assistant secretary of the Navy.
-In practise, Roosevelt acted as the real secretary of the Navy because he had so much more energy and dynamism than his nominal boss.
+After the 1896 Presidential election, Republican president William McKinley appointed Roosevelt to the assistant secretary of the Navy.
+In practice, Roosevelt acted as the real secretary of the Navy because he had so much more energy and dynamism than his nominal boss.

 In 1898, Roosevelt was instrumental in mobilising the navy to engage with the Spanish navy currently in Cuba.
 Roosevelt advocated war more strongly than President McKinley.
 Roosevelt wanted European ejected from the Americas and wanted to support the Monroe doctrine.

 On the outbreak of war, Roosevelt resigned his position so that he could signup for active duty – forming the First US Volunteer Cavalry Regiment.
 Known as the Rough Riders, this newly formed regiment was a diverse mixture of volunteers.
 Roosevelt used his national guard training to teach his men elementary military skills.
 On 1 July 1898, Roosevelt led his men on a mission to capture Kettle Hill.
 He was the only man with a horse and rode frequently between gun positions.
 The campaign was a success and the regiment captured the position, despite advancing over open ground.
 Later he recalled this as “the great day of my life”

 New York Mayor